tejaskp/Retail-Management/README.md

 API
 ===
-The API allows for GET, POST.
+The API allows for GET, POST requests.

 POST
 ----